 The identification and assessment of the significance of the matters to be taken into account entails a dynamic process and is subject to appropriate evaluation in each of the activities and businesses of the Group, such that they may provide a starting point for the design of suitable responses to be provided during the course of the day-to-day management thereof.

-5. Other Processes and/or Instruments for Stakeholder Relations Management
+5. Other Processes and Instruments for Stakeholder Relations Management

-This strategy is implemented pursuant to the Stakeholder Engagement Model, which further defines and develops the provisions of this Stakeholder Relations Policy.
+This strategy is implemented pursuant to the Stakeholder Engagement Model, which further defines and develops the provisions of this Policy.

 The Stakeholder Engagement Model contains the guidelines for designing the type of relationship model with each stakeholder subgroup, and for this purpose identifies those responsible for the relationships as well as the channels and frequency of the contacts to properly management them.
 It also identifies the significant issues for each Stakeholder, as well as the related risks and opportunities in each case, and contains the principal guidelines to design action plans that respond to the expectations of the Stakeholders while improving the flows of reporting on Stakeholder relations.

 The implementation of the Stakeholder Engagement Model, as well as the results of this process, are evaluated by a working group called the Iberdrola Stakeholders' Hub and by the Corporate Sustainable Development, Corporate Social Responsibility and Reputation Committee.
-Furthermore, both the Sustainability Report and the Integrated Report contain updated information on the Company's relations with its Stakeholders.
+Furthermore, both the statement of non-financial information and the Integrated Report contain updated information on the Company's relations with its Stakeholders.

 The Corporate Sustainable Development, Corporate Social Responsibility and Reputation Committee and the Sustainable Development, Corporate Social Responsibility and Reputation Committees created at each of the country subholding companies are ultimately responsible for supervising and coordinating the development of the strategy for relations between the Group companies and Stakeholders.

-The Company has the following processes and/or instruments supplementing the channels for dialogue established for relations with Stakeholders:
+The Company has the following processes and instruments supplementing the channels for dialogue established for relations with Stakeholders:

 a) Adoption of rules or standards: given the importance of Stakeholder engagement in the Group's social responsibility and in external perception by the social environment, internationally recognised rules or standards on the matter, of interest to the Company, are examined and adopted.